Time crystal

-If a discrete time translation symmetry is broken (which may be realized in periodically driven systems), then the system is referred to as a discrete time crystal.
+If a discrete time-translation symmetry is broken (which may be realized in periodically driven systems), then the system is referred to as a discrete time crystal.
 A discrete time crystal never reaches thermal equilibrium, as it is a type (or phase) of non-equilibrium matter.
-Breaking of time symmetry can only occur in non-equilibrium systems.
-Discrete time crystals have in fact been observed in physics laboratories as early as 2016 (published in 2017).
+Breaking of time symmetry can occur only in non-equilibrium systems.
+Discrete time crystals have in fact been observed in physics laboratories as early as 2016.
 One example of a time crystal, which demonstrates non-equilibrium, broken time symmetry is a constantly rotating ring of charged ions in an otherwise lowest-energy state.

 Concept

-Ordinary (non-time) crystals form through spontaneous symmetry breaking related to a spatial symmetry.
+Ordinary (non-time) crystals form through spontaneous symmetry breaking related to spatial symmetry.
 Such processes can produce materials with interesting properties, such as diamonds, salt crystals, and ferromagnetic metals.
-By analogy, a time crystal arises through the spontaneous breaking of a time translation symmetry.
+By analogy, a time crystal arises through the spontaneous breaking of a time-translation symmetry.
 A time crystal can be informally defined as a time-periodic self-organizing structure.
 While an ordinary crystal is periodic (has a repeating structure) in space, a time crystal has a repeating structure in time.
 A time crystal is periodic in time in the same sense that the pendulum in a pendulum-driven clock is periodic in time.
 Unlike a pendulum, a time crystal "spontaneously" self-organizes into robust periodic motion (breaking a temporal symmetry).

-Time translation symmetry
+Time-translation symmetry

-Symmetries in nature lead directly to conservation laws, something which is precisely formulated by the Noether theorem.
+Symmetries in nature lead directly to conservation laws, something which is precisely formulated by Noether's theorem.

 The basic idea of time-translation symmetry is that a translation in time has no effect on physical laws, i.e. that the laws of nature that apply today were the same in the past and will be the same in the future.
 This symmetry implies the conservation of energy.

 Broken symmetry in normal crystals

 Common crystals exhibit broken translation symmetry: they have repeated patterns in space and are not invariant under arbitrary translations or rotations.
 The laws of physics are unchanged by arbitrary translations and rotations.
-However, if we hold fixed the atoms of a crystal, the dynamics of an electron or other particle in the crystal depend on how it moves relative to the crystal, and particle momentum can change by interacting with the atoms of a crystal — for example in Umklapp processes.
+However, if we hold fixed the atoms of a crystal, the dynamics of an electron or other particle in the crystal depend on how it moves relative to the crystal, and particle momentum can change by interacting with the atoms of a crystal—for example in Umklapp processes.
 Quasimomentum, however, is conserved in a perfect crystal.

 Time crystals show a broken symmetry analogous to a discrete space-translation symmetry breaking.
 For example, the molecules of a liquid freezing on the surface of a crystal can align with the molecules of the crystal, but with a pattern less symmetric than the crystal: it breaks the initial symmetry.
 This broken symmetry exhibits three important characteristics: